tuhindutta/GestureForge/README.md

 ## 🙏 Acknowledgements
 - Google MediaPipe team for awesome real‑time landmark tracking
 - PyTorch & scikit‑learn communities for the ML backbone

+## 🔮 Future Prospects
+GestureForge is built as a modular utility framework to streamline the process of recording, training, and validating hand gesture recognition models using landmark data.
+While the current implementation focuses on preparing models for accuracy verification and proof-of-concept testing, it lays the foundation for several impactful extensions in the future:
+- 🚀 Quick Training for Real-world Applications
+  - Enables rapid training of lightweight models (like RandomForest or GRU) on custom gestures, tailored to specific domains.
+  - Helps developers and researchers prototype gesture-controlled interfaces without deep ML expertise.
+- 📱 Edge & Embedded System Deployment
+  - With lightweight models and structured landmark-based input, it becomes feasible to deploy trained models on microcontrollers, Raspberry Pi, or edge AI devices.
+  - This opens doors to offline gesture-controlled IoT applications without reliance on cloud processing.
+- 🌐 Integration with Internal Networks & Smart Environments
+  - Can be embedded in internal enterprise systems to control operations via hand gestures — ideal for touchless interaction in secure or sterile environments.
+  - Extendable to internal automation tools, remote devices, or closed-network industrial use-cases using IoT hubs.
+- 🧠 Emergency Gesture Detection via CCTV Integration
+  - GestureForge can power gesture-based emergency response systems using existing CCTV infrastructure.
+  - Trained models can be embedded into surveillance workflows to allow people to silently signal distress or request help by making recognizable gestures in view of a camera.
+  - This enables automated invocation of emergency protocols in public places like train stations, hospitals, campuses, or offices, thus providing an inclusive, silent, and accessible form of communication in critical moments.
+- 🖥️ Cross-platform Support
+  - Future ONNX export support (under development) allows integration with C++ or JavaScript runtimes for native desktop or web-based gesture controls.
+- 📦 Custom Dataset & Gesture Expansion
+  - Offers flexibility to continually update gesture datasets, enabling adaptation for different languages, sign systems, or domain-specific controls.
+- 🧩 Plugin-based Architecture Possibility
+  - Can evolve into a plugin-ready ecosystem where developers can swap detection logic, models, and inference layers based on the use case (e.g., robotics, home automation, AR/VR).